 I found it easy to maintain a relatively quick touring speed in a wide variety of conditions, however the Explorer is exceptionally fast with a following sea.
 Even heavily laden with camping equipment and fresh food for 10 days—including a secret watermelon (more on that later)—I rode effortlessly ahead on the swell while my companions’ boats mired in the troughs.

+A useful measure of performance for any touring kayak is a comparison of handling with paddled with empty hatches and with hatches loaded.
 This is where the Explorer’s versatility and consistency really shine.
 Whether I was out for an hour or a week, the boat felt responsive to my inputs, carving graceful turns and remaining stable and predictable in sloppy conditions.

 Hard chines and a boxy hull profile lend the Explorer more initial stability than you’d expect from its 21-inch beam, making it a surprisingly forgiving companion for novice paddlers.
 Secondary stability is also very solid, especially with hatches full of cargo.
 I could roll smoothly into a deep edge to coax tighter turns out of the kayak’s 17.5-foot waterline.